Chimariko language: Space, time, modality

 The modal system in Chimariko is abundant.
-Modal suffixes attach at the very end of a verb after all other suffixes are applied and generally don't occur with aspectual suffixes.
+Modal suffixes attach at the very end of a verb after all other suffixes are applied and generally do not occur with aspectual suffixes.
 The modal suffixes function as interrogatives, negatives, dubitatives, speculatives, conditionals, emphatics, potentials, potential futures, purposive futures, optatives, desideratives, imperatives, admonitives, intensives, inferentials, resultatives, and evidentials.

 Sentence structure

 The research available indicates a variation in opinion about Chimariko's word order.
 Dixon claimed that usual word order is SVO or SOV, but in some cases the object precedes the subject, especially when the subject is pronominal.
 Jany claims that word order is not rigid but is mainly verb-final.
 The clauses are separated by brackets and the verbs are bolded in the following example:

 Inside noun phrases, there is variation in order of modifiers and the noun; sometimes the noun comes before other elements of the phrase, sometimes after.
 When dealing with possession, the subject always precedes the object.